Inspiration How To Paint A Flower Wreath: Autumn Version

 Ok, so where do we begin?

 Let’s think – what’s so special about autumn?
-Apart from it’s the cosiest time in the year, autumn is also a time when most people introspect and attend to their personal interests.
+Apart from being the coziest time in the year, autumn is also a time when most people introspect and attend to their personal interests.
 This is your chance to slow down, relax, and take the world in…

 Your art must reflect who you are, so first, visualise how you want your finished artwork to look and feel like.
 This will help you organise your ideas much better!
 From the colour palette, to the elements, to the whole structure of the work… Let me lay down the steps to ensure a smooth painting process for you.